The ‘Norwegian Method’ Of Endurance Training, Explained

 What Is the Norwegian Method of Endurance Training?

-However, as an increasing number of endurance athletes are beginning to replicate the Norwegian model of endurance training into their own training routines and seeing impressive success in doing so, its popularity is growing.
+However, as an increasing number of endurance athletes are beginning to replicate it in their own training routines and seeing impressive success, its popularity is growing.

-Key Principles of the Norwegian Training Method
+What Are The Key Principles of the Norwegian Training Method?

 Here are some of the key principles of the Norwegian method of endurance training: